I am Dr. Marco Raglianti

 About Me

 I have many interests linked to software development and its tools.
-I am proficient with Java and C++.
-I enjoyed programming in Assembler in my youth.
-I'm currently (slowly) upgrading my python and Pharo skills.
+I am proficient with Python, Java, and Pharo (a SmallTalk dialect and IDE, with serious 80s' good vibes).
+I enjoyed programming in C++ and Assembler in my youth.
 I have a general tendency to solve problems by coding solutions that can adapt to new scenarios (because I'm lazy, if this makes sense).
-Even a simple browser game is a good excuse to develop a piece of software to automate the decision making process.
-This usually stops the fun in the game and transfers it in developing the tool...
+Sometimes a simple browser game is a good excuse to develop a piece of software to automate the decision making process.
+This usually stops the fun in the game and transfers it in developing the tool.

 I like to play different computer games but I'm particularly fond of simulations.
 Most of all racing and flying simulations.
 There's some magic in replicating the real world, every year more faithfully.